-Dopamine is both a neurotransmitter produced in the brain and a hormone produced in the adrenal glands, alongside adrenaline (epinephrine) and noradrenaline (norepinephrine).
-These three compounds belong to a group of what's called "catecholamines"; members of this group share basic chemical structures and are important in the body's stress responses.
+Dopamine is a neurotransmitter produced in the brain and a hormone produced in the adrenal glands, alongside adrenaline (epinephrine) and noradrenaline (norepinephrine).
+These three compounds belong to a group of "catecholamines", and are involved in the body's stress responses.

 As a neurotransmitter

-…it acts as a messenger between neurons and plays an essential role in mediating executive functions.
+…it acts as a messenger between neurons and plays an essential role in mediating executive functions.3

 The cognitive skills regulated by dopamine include:

 - Working memory

 As a neurotransmitter, dopamine is involved in:

 Several dopamine pathways in the central nervous system are responsible for physiological and neurological processes - and disruptions in the dopamine-reward pathway are associated with ADHD.4 Within this pathway, dopamine is released during pleasurable experiences, and later drives the motivation to repeat the actions that led to that pleasure.